lironbar/The-Angular-Team/README.md

 ```

-Now browse to the app at `http://localhost:8000`.
+Now browse to the app at `http://localhost:8080`.

-**note:**
-On newer versions of Chrome, geolocation needs the server to use HTTPS.